-The Process UCNA Only switch causes elxflash to only act on UNCAs.
+The Process UCNA and CFAs switch causes elxflash to act only on UNCAs or CFAs.

-- ./elxflash /q /ucna For a query only UCNAs are displayed. - ./elxflash /auto /up /ucna Apply auto update only to UCNAs.
+./elxflash /q /ucna - Only UCNAs are displayed for a query.

+./elxflash /auto /up /ucna - Apply auto update only to UCNAs.

 When doing a firmware or boot code update and the /ucna switch is used, only UCNAs are updated; FC HBAs are not displayed.